 Current business situation

 The Netherlands is a significant investment and trading partner for Australia.
-It is Australia’s third largest export market within the EU, with A$2.6 billion in goods and services in 2015-16.
+It is Australia’s third largest export market within the EU, with A$2.6 billion in goods and services.
 Significant Australian merchandise exports to the Netherlands include coal, other ores and concentrates, medical instruments, beef, and oil seeds and oleaginous fruits (such as olives).

 Dutch business people are experienced in conducting international business.
 While broadly similar to Australian business practice the Dutch approach has a higher emphasis on order, hierarchy and formality.
 It is usual that company representatives address each other by their surname.